-US defence giant RTX has agreed to a $200 million fine from regulators in Washington, DC related to the unauthorised disclosure of sensitive information from nearly two dozen military aircraft.
+US defence giant RTX has agreed to a $200 million fine from regulators in Washington DC related to the unauthorised disclosure of sensitive information from nearly two dozen military aircraft.

 Some of that information found its way to the USA’s primary geopolitical adversaries, including Russia, China and Iran.

-The US Department of State announced the settlement on 30 August, saying the aerospace conglomerate committed 750 violations the USA’s International Traffic in Arms Regulations (ITAR) between 2017 and 2023.
+The US Department of State announced the settlement on 30 August, saying the aerospace conglomerate committed 750 violations of the USA’s International Traffic in Arms Regulations (ITAR) between 2017 and 2023.
 Those rules restrict the export of sensitive military-related technologies, including both physical materials and information.

 In addition to the $200 million penalty, RTX must submit to a three-year consent agreement with the government that requires at least one external audit of the company’s ITAR compliance programme and the implementation of remedial compliance measures.